shadowkudo/ctfman/README.md

 With `Swagger`, documentation is created during coding; see the endpoint `https://api.ctfman.cybernest.ch/swagger` or `https://api.ctfman.cybernest.ch/redoc` to look at the API documentation.

 > [!NOTE]
-> It is recommended to use `swagger` as you can try the api.
+> It is recommended to use `swagger` as you can try the API easily.

 <!-- USAGE -->
 #### Usage